aallonas/flyappy_autonomy_test_public/flyappy_autonomy_code_py/README.md

 ## Architecture

+### Core Modules (src/flyappy_autonomy_code/core/)

+The core modules implement the main autonomy functionalities, they are resposible for the core logic.

 - **`flyappy_perception.py`**:
   - `PositionEstimator`: Estimates agent position from odometry
   - `OccupancyGridMapper`: Builds 2D OccupancyGrid from LaserScan and odometry data